-Principle 6: Operational effectiveness Key Performance Measure Practice Requirement QAF Evidence Requirement 6.1 The Provider's policies and processes support the delivery of Services that comply with the Deed and Guideline.
-Included in Certification/ Recertification Audits and Surveillance Audit year 2 6.1.1 Changes in the Deed and Guideline are promptly and accurately reflected in the Provider's systems, processes, and practices.
+Principle 6: Operational effectiveness Key Performance Measure Practice Requirement Evidence Requirement 6.1 The Provider's policies and processes support the delivery of Services that comply with the Deed and Guideline.
+6.1.1 Changes in the Deed and Guideline are promptly and accurately reflected in the Provider's systems, processes, and practices.
 The Provider has policies and processes that outline: (a) how and when policies will be updated following changes to the Deed and/or the Guideline (b) how and when its Personnel will be advised of and receive training on changes to the Deed and/or the Guideline.
 6.2 The Provider has arrangements in place to comply with the Privacy Act 1988 , the applicable Work Health and Safety Act(s) and other relevant legislation.
-Included in Certification/ Recertification Audits and Surveillance Audit year 1 6.2.1 The Provider has arrangements in place to advise Participants, Host Organisations and Employers of its privacy and confidentiality policies.
+6.2.1 The Provider has arrangements in place to advise Participants, Host Organisations and Employers of its privacy and confidentiality policies.
 The Provider has policies and processes in place that ensure: (a) Its Personnel are aware of and follow privacy and confidentiality requirements in relation to Participants, Host Organisations and Employers (b) Participants are informed about how their personal information may be used (c) Employers and Host Organisations are informed of privacy requirements in relation to Participants (d) breaches of privacy or confidentiality are identified and addressed immediately, and procedures updated as a priority to prevent future breaches.
 6.2.2 The Provider has policies and processes in place that monitor and comply with any applicable Work Health and Safety requirements.
-The Provider has policies and processes in place that ensure: (a) Provider Sites and Activities involving Participants have ongoing compliance with any applicable Work Health and Safety requirements (b) Risk Assessments for Activities and Participants are updated and uploaded prior to the commencement of an Activity (c) its Personnel are aware of their Work Health and Safety responsibilities and respond to Work Health and Safety issues, including reporting incidents and Notifiable Incidents (d) procedures are reviewed following a Work Health and Safety issue or incident and updated as required
+The Provider has policies and processes in place that ensure: (a) Provider Sites and Activities involving Participants have ongoing compliance with any applicable Work Health and Safety requirements (b) Risk Assessments for Activities and Participants are updated and uploaded prior to the commencement of an Activity (c) its Personnel are aware of their Work Health and Safety responsibilities and respond to Work Health and Safety issues, including reporting incidents and Notifiable Incidents (d) procedures are reviewed following a Work Health and Safety issue or incident and updated as required (e) procedures are updated quickly when there are changes to any applicable Work Health and Safety requirements 6.3 Claiming processes used by the Provider are systematic and ensure claiming practices align with the Deed and Guideline 6.3.1 The Provider ensures that reimbursement and claiming policies and processes in place align with the Deed and Guideline.
+The Provider has processes in place that ensure:(a) reimbursement and claiming for Services align with the Deed and the Guideline

-Principle 6: Operational effectiveness Key Performance Measure Practice Requirement QAF Evidence Requirement (e) procedures are updated quickly when there are changes to any applicable Work Health and Safety requirements 6.3 Claiming processes used by the 6.3.1 The Provider ensures that reimbursement and The Provider has processes in place that ensure: Provider are systematic and ensure claiming policies and processes in place align with (a) reimbursement and claiming for Services align with the Deed and claiming practices align with the the Deed and Guideline. the Guideline Deed and Guideline (b) information on internal and external (where required) approval processes for expenditure, reimbursements and claims is outlined Included in Certification/ and included in process documents Recertification Audits and (c) instances of incorrect or improper reimbursement and claiming is Surveillance Audit year 2 addressed immediately, and updates to procedures made as a priority, where required.
+Principle 6: Operational effectiveness Key Performance Measure Practice Requirement Evidence Requirement (b) information on internal and external (where required) approval processes for expenditure, reimbursements and claims is outlined and included in process documents (c) instances of incorrect or improper reimbursement and claiming is addressed immediately, and updates to procedures made as a priority, where required.